jichong-tay/jichong-tay/README.md

 -->
 # Welcome to My GitHub Profile

-👋 Hello, I'm Ji Chong, a Software Engineer Trainee currently participating in Foodpanda's PowerUp!
+👋 Hello, I'm Ji Chong, a Software Engineer who has participated in Foodpanda's PowerUp!
 SG Traineeship Program.
 This program, held in collaboration with IMDA under the TechSkills Accelerator (TeSA) initiative Company-Led Training (CLT) and Ngee Ann Polytechnic, is propelling my journey in the dynamic field of technology.

 ## 🚀 About Me